muxixi727/R1-Multimodal-Journey/README.md

   ```

 - VLMs seem to struggle to exhibit length increase patterns similar to LLMs.
-In our experiments, we tested various datasets but failed to replicate the length increase curve observed in Simple-RL.
+In our experiments, we tested various datasets but failed to replicate the length increase curve observed in (simpleRL-reason)[https://github.com/hkust-nlp/simpleRL-reason].
 However, performance improvements were indeed observed through evaluation.

 - Although R1's RL only provides rewards based on answer correctness, it still demonstrates higher data efficiency compared to SFT.
 We compared the results on the mathvista-testmini set.